ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 | Miners     | Provide security against 51% attacks      | Mine a different chain |
 | Financiers | Provide liquidity and finance initiatives | Sell holdings          |

 The alignment of three major powers in Proof of Work blockchains provides stability.
 They each add value to the system in entirely different ways.
-Each holds the system to account through the power of veto, which ensures that no other groups can screw things up too severely.
-Whether a government or a blockchain, things tend to go wrong when these checks and balances are upset.
+Each holds the system to account through the power of veto, which ensures that no other groups can screw things up too badly.
+Whether a government or a blockchain, things tend to go wrong when these checks and balances are interfered with.

 Note that this configuration of three is important, as it also means that the collective can overcome consensus issues through a simple majority rule.
 This odd-number electorate is a common pattern in distributed systems.
 A deadlock can ensue with only two participants, as no third party is there to resolve the dispute.